 For sheer scale and variety, nothing competes with Android.
-You can spend a lot if you want to, for example, Google’s new Pixel 2 phones and Samsung’s Galaxy Note line match Apple’s iPhone pricing, but there’s also a huge choice of low-cost handsets from a wide variety of different manufacturers and the platform has been deliberately optimized to run on low-end hardware.
-The fact that Android also leads the field in free apps makes it the natural choice for the budget-conscious.
+You can spend a lot if you want to — for example, Samsung’s cutting-edge folding Galaxy Z Fold 2 5G costs $2,000, but there’s also a huge selection of good, low-cost handsets as low as $100, from a wide variety of different manufacturers.
+The platform has also been deliberately optimized to run on low-end hardware with the introduction of the variant OS Android Go.
+Finally, Android’s lead in free apps also makes it the natural choice for the budget-conscious.

 Let’s start with a look at the numbers.
 This is roughly how many apps you’ll find in the Google Play Store and the Apple App Store:

 However, numbers aren’t the best metric because most of us only use a handful of apps, and the most popular ones are available on both platforms.
 Traditionally, iOS has been a more lucrative platform for developers, so there has been a tendency for new apps to appear there first, but that’s changing as Android’s market share continues to grow.
 In the U.S., iOS still leads the way, but developers elsewhere are increasingly targeting Android first.

 Luckily, both operating systems have been taking more precautions when it comes to malicious apps and spyware, making apps safer to download than ever.

 The Play Store still has a higher percentage of free apps than the App Store.
 But the best mobile games still land on iOS first — and they don’t always come to Android, even if Android has plenty of great games.
 Ultimately, quality beats quantity, and so this is a narrow win for iOS.